amd/HPCTrainingDock/README.md

 ```
 This make command tars up the `rocm-6.2.1` directory and then the next build it will restore from the tar file.

-# 7. Installing HIP Software on Nvidia Machine
+# 7. Installing HIP Software on an Nvidia Machine

-HIP portability layer works across different GPU vendors, and one often wants to test their HIP codes on machines without AMD GPUs.
-In such scenarios, installing the whole ROCm software stack might be too heavyweight solution.
+The HIP portability layer works across different GPU vendors, and one often wants to test their HIP codes on machines without AMD GPUs.
+In such scenarios, installing the whole ROCm software stack might be too heavyweight a solution.

-Therefore, we provide example scripts `extras/scripts/build_hip-6.1.0` and `extras/scripts/build_hip-6.3.0` for installing specific HIP packages from source.
+Therefore, we provide example scripts [`extras/scripts/build_hip-6.1.0`](https://github.com/amd/HPCTrainingDock/blob/main/extras/scripts/build_hip-6.1.0.sh) and [`extras/scripts/build_hip-6.3.0`](https://github.com/amd/HPCTrainingDock/blob/main/extras/scripts/build_hip-6.3.0.sh) for installing specific HIP packages from source.
 Note that these scripts worked for users on a cluster with Intel Xeon Platinum 8360Y CPUs + Nvidia A100 GPUs with SLES 15.6 OS.
 These scripts have not been thoroughly tested on different systems, but can serve as a good starting point for any similar installations.

 # 8. Additional Resources